DistillKac: Few-Step Image Generation via Damped Wave Equations¶

 TL;DR¶

-This paper replaces the Fokker-Planck equation with the damped wave equation (telegrapher's equation) and its stochastic Kac representation as the probabilistic flow foundation for generative models, enabling finite-speed propagation.
-An endpoint distillation method is proposed for few-step generation, achieving FID=4.14 in 4 steps and FID=5.66 in 1 step on CIFAR-10.
+The telegrapher equation (damped wave equation) and its stochastic Kac representation are proposed as the foundation for generative probability flows to replace the Fokker-Planck equation.
+This framework achieves finite-speed propagation, and an endpoint distillation method is introduced for few-step generation, achieving FID=4.14 in 4 steps and FID=5.66 in 1 step on CIFAR-10.

 Background & Motivation¶

-Background: Diffusion models are grounded in the Fokker-Planck equation (a parabolic PDE), whose reverse velocity field becomes stiff near the terminal time, as the diffusion process permits infinite propagation speed.
+Background: Diffusion models are based on the Fokker-Planck equation (a parabolic PDE), where the reverse velocity field becomes stiff near the terminal time because the diffusion process allows for infinite propagation speed.

-Goal: Introduce a hyperbolic PDE (damped wave equation) as an alternative, exploiting its finite-speed propagation to obtain more stable few-step generation.
+Goal: Introduce a hyperbolic PDE (damped wave equation) as an alternative to leverage its finite-speed propagation characteristics for more stable few-step generation.

-Key Insight: The damped wave equation generalizes the Fokker-Planck equation — diffusion emerges as the limit when both damping and speed tend to infinity.
-The Kac process naturally imposes a velocity upper bound \(c\), guaranteeing globally bounded kinetic energy and Lipschitz regularity in Wasserstein space.
+Key Insight: The damped wave equation is a generalization of the Fokker-Planck equation—diffusion is the limit when damping and velocity tend toward infinity.
+The Kac process naturally possesses a velocity upper bound \(c\), ensuring globally bounded kinetic energy and Lipschitz regularity in Wasserstein space.

 Method¶